Apache Pulsar™ functions

 logging_level: ERROR

-3. Check results: Go to the Astra Portal to see your newly deployed function listed under the “Functions” tab for your Tenant.
+• Go to the Astra Portal to see your newly deployed function listed under the Functions tab for your tenant.
 See Controlling your function for more information on testing and monitoring your function in Astra Streaming.

 Deploy Java functions in a JAR file

-We’ll create a JAR file using Maven, then use the pulsar-admin command to deploy the JAR.
-We’ll pass a "create function" configuration file (a .yaml file) as a parameter to pulsar-admin, which defines the Pulsar function options and parameters.
+In this example, you’ll create a function JAR file using Maven, then use the pulsar-admin CLI to deploy the JAR.
+You’ll also create a function configuration YAML file that defines the Pulsar function options and parameters.

 <?xml version="1.0" encoding="UTF-8"?>